MasterIO02/ordr-client/README.md

 ## Config

+Important keys that shouldn't be shared with anyone are in the `keys.json` file.

+This file contains the key to authenticate with the o!rdr server, and your osu!
+API v2 keys if you added them.

+Adding your osu!
+API v2 keys is useful to receive renders requiring showing a scoreboard and therefore needs to fetch data from the osu!
+API (v2).

 -   `encoder`: can be "cpu", "nvenc" (for NVIDIA GPUs), "qsv" (for Intel GPUs)
 -   `capabilities`: enable or disable capabilities to the client.
 If your computer is performant enough, you can enable the `danser.motion_blur` and `danser.uhd` to receive render jobs with motion blur or 4K resolution
 -   `debug`: log more things to the terminal
 -   `discord_presence`: use the discord rich presence or not
--   `auth`: auth keys of external services that can be used by the client, such as the osu!
-API to receive renders requiring showing a scoreboard and therefore needs to fetch data from the osu!
-API (v2).
 -   `customization`: change the way your renderer name looks on the website!
 Changes made to this field are hotswappable and changes are effective almost instantly

 Available options for customization text_color: `salmon`, `azure`, `emerald`, `pear`, `pumpkin`, `red`, `teal-blue`, `cream`, `silver-coin`, `botany`, `calm-gold`, `limestone`, `alpine-morning-blue`, `transluscent-white`, `yellow-orange`, `algae-green`.
 Empty string for default white.